ab25cq/clover2/manual/feature-en.md

 Assign to class fields and fields normally.
 Also, if you feel like it, you may implement it.

+In version 5.0.8 it is now possible to assign class fields and fields as well.

 ## AUTOMATIC CAST IN ASSEMBLY

 In the case of int, short, long, including wrapper classes, mutual automatic casting is done and assignment and arguments of method become different arguments regardless of type. float, double, Float, Double are not automatically cast.